Our story, horses music and art. Feel free to “nose around”, and write me if you have any questions!

 Anyhow, it looked the end of the road…those horses were burned into my blood, my brain, my very being…their touch, the sounds they made every day, even their smell…giving them up left this indescribable empty spot.
 The evicted horsemen put out of business were told to “move on”, “adapt”… some did, some didn’t, some died… like Johnny Lee, looking blankly out into the woods from the lawns of his apartment complex.
 I was capable with multiple music and visual skills, but the empty spot was there, it gnaws away inside every ex-horseman, don’t let the smile fool you.

 ~God must have known this, and a twisted path of events took us down a strange unforeseeable road.
 We had given away a mare we had raised, born the year we were evicted from Rosecroft, fittingly my Facebook friend Richard Lippman had named her Rosecroft Survivor, but we had to “rescue her back” ~in foal😳~ from unforeseen circumstances. so we ended up with both her and her two colts going to our kindly trainers in Delaware.
 Her son Rocky Bomber named after my foster father Harold J aka “Rocky” Racherbaumer, has earnings over $80,000 from the Virginia and Delaware stake races, and has completely supported his mom and his little brother, a Muscles Yankee stallion named StrengthofVictory, he was injured and has yet to race, we’ve sold him to a great young lady who’s agreed to keep him all his days.

 Meanwhile, there was this music thing…

-Before, at Rosecroft, when the barn chores were done, we often held enjoyable jam sessions in the paddock, begun by fellow horseman and mandolinist buddy “Swede” Smith, and our friends we had met at local jams like CABOMA, FOB and the memorable jams at the Good Deale Shop in Maryland.
+Before, at Rosecroft, when the barn chores were done, we often held enjoyable jam sessions in the paddock, begun by fellow horseman and mandolinist buddy “Swede” Smith, and our friends we had met at local jams like CABOMA, FOB and the memorable jams at the now gone Good Deale Shop in Maryland.
 We learned, laughed and played a tremendous variety of music.